dspec12/devops_tasks/README.md

 <br>

 ## Terraform
 * Did not have enough free time to get to this.
 While I have used terraform in the past, it's been about a year, and I need to review some documentation.
+I do feel like I have a strong grasp on the concepts and happy to speak on this topic.